 “ Whether developing strategies for successful outcomes or achieving great results at trial, I enjoy being a trusted advisor for my clients on their most challenging matters.

-The world’s most innovative technology companies turn to Bita Rahebi for her trial skills and her strategic direction leading complex, high-stakes litigation matters.
+Bita Rahebi is co-chair of the firm’s global IP Litigation Practice and cross-disciplinary Intellectual Property Group.
+The world’s most innovative technology companies turn to Bita for her trial skills and strategic direction leading complex, high-stakes litigation matters.
 She litigates before state and federal trial courts, the Federal Circuit, and the International Trade Commission on a wide range of matters involving semiconductors, software, consumer electronics, and medical devices.
-Bita is also co-chair of the firm’s IP Litigation Practice and cross-disciplinary Intellectual Property Group.

 As a trial lawyer, Bita zealously represents her clients’ interests.
 She brings an ability to explain complicated issues to juries and judges, a skill honed through years of experience working with cutting-edge technologies.
 She has obtained a complete defense victory as lead trial lawyer, invalidated numerous patents, and obtained winning results for plaintiffs.
 Bita also tried criminal jury matters at the Los Angeles City Attorney’s Office.

 In addition to her litigation practice, she advises clients on strategic transactional issues and negotiates on behalf of clients in patent licensing discussions.

 Bita is a past president of the Los Angeles Intellectual Property Law Association and she co-founded the organization’s Women in IP committee.
 She also served as a Ninth Circuit Judicial Conference Lawyer Representative.
 Bita has received numerous awards for her work and is recognized as one of the “Top Women Attorneys in Southern California.”